realsetvin/vkax/doc/testnet-participation.md

 <br/>

 > [!WARNING]
-> Please read!
+> Read thoroughly!
 Failure to follow instructions may result in an incorrect build!
 The order is important, please ensure you review each step
 <br/>
 <br/>